 Just like the materials used in its construction, the slope of your new roof plays a key role in how it performs relative to the local climate.
-Your roof pitch also makes a statement about your home as a whole: what style of house it is, what it’s value might be, how high or low maintenance it is, and so on.
+Your roof pitch also makes a statement about your home or business space and property as a whole: what type of house it is, what it’s value might be, how high or low maintenance it is, and so on.
 A roof and its design will speak for itself!

 Comparison of Roof Designs: Maintenance and Style

 Stapleton Roofing, your local roofing contractor, discusses flat and pitched roofs and how to decide which design suits your home best.
 We’ve done a comparison of roof designs between pitched roofs and flat roofs, determining the relative strengths of pitched roofs and flat roofs in terms of maintenance and appearance.
 If you are debating a pitched roof or a flat roof for your house, we can give you two comparisons to help you determine which of the two types might be ideal for you in terms of appearance, cost, and practicality.